Azure/autorest.typescript/test/integration/generated/requiredOptional/README.md

 ### RequiredOptionalClient

-`RequiredOptionalClient` is the primary interface for developers using the RequiredOptionalClient library.
+`RequiredOptionalClient` is the primary interface for developers using the RequiredOptional client library.
 Explore the methods on this client object to understand the different features of the RequiredOptional service that you can access.